 About the Savannah Cat

-Given her size, nature and ancestry this feline really is a house-trained wild cat.
-Much larger than any other cat breeds in the world, lets dive into what makes the Savannah cat an amazing but challenging pet.
+Given her size, nature, and ancestry this feline really is a house-trained wild cat.
+Much larger than any other cat breeds in the world, let us dive into what makes the Savannah cat an amazing but challenging pet.

 Savannah Cat History